-A scheduled check-up for your furnace is about as exciting as it sounds.
-However, as we approach the less-popular winter months, now is the best time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace is about as exciting as it sounds.
+However, as we approach the less-popular winter months, now is the ideal time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.

 Among the leading ways to stop your furnace from going on strike and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace

 .
 Just like most mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-In addition, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
-Also, because furnaces burn fuel to provide the heat, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your household.
-Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.
+Plus, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
+Also, because furnaces burn fuel to make it hot, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your household.
+Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require yearly equipment maintenance to stay valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
-Always get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Comfortech Service Experts.
+Most manufacturers’ warranties call for annual equipment maintenance to stay valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
+Always get all you can from your warranty by ensuring it’s valid as long as possible with annual furnace system tune-ups from Comfortech .

 What can I do to troubleshoot my furnace before calling a tech for service?